sictweb/bti425-2020/policies.md

 ### Assignments and similar graded work

-During the term, one (1) *late* assignment will be accepted, within three (3) days of its due date and time.
+Assignments are due on its assigned due date, at a specific time.
+You can't simply submit an assignment when it is convenient with you.

-Otherwise, an assignment is due on its assigned due date, at a specific time.
-If it is late, it will receive a grade of zero (0).
+If you are unable to submit an assignment, what happens?

-Just before the course's final grade is calculated, the bottom assignment result is discarded.
+There is a [limited policy](graded-work#assignments) detailed on the Graded Work info page.

 <br>